iclcv/icl/manual/modules/core.rst

 Channel-Concept
 """""""""""""""

-The **Img** class manages images as a stack of image slices -- channels.
-Channels can be shared by multiple **Img** instances, which is especially important for fast shallow images copies (see also :ref:`core.image.shallow-copy`).
+The :icl:`Img` class manages images as a stack of image slices -- channels.
+Channels can be shared by multiple :icl:`Img` instances, which is especially important for fast shallow images copies (see also :ref:`core.image.shallow-copy`).
 Actually, it is possible to freely compose images from channels of different images.
 The composed image then shares it's channel data with the original images, such that modifications will effect all images equally.
-In order to get an independent image a *deep-copy* as well as the **detach**-method are provided.
+In order to get an independent image a *deep-copy* as well as the :icl:`ImgBase::detach`-method are provided.
 The latter replaces the *shared* image channel(s) with new independent ones.
-Shared channel data are stored using the boost-like shared pointer class **icl::utils::SmartArray**, which uses reference counting for autonomous garbage collection.
+Shared channel data are stored using the boost-like shared pointer class :icl:`utils::SmartArray`, which uses reference counting for autonomous garbage collection.

 .. _core.image.roi: